 Why Have A Circular Driveway?

-There are a few advantages to having a circular driveway and very few drawbacks.
-Many people will say that the biggest advantage to a circular driveway is not having to back out onto a potentially busy street.
-Whether there is one entrance or two, a circular driveway allows you to drive in and drive out, always facing forward.
-This is especially ideal for new drivers or those who aren’t comfortable backing up.
+Unlike straight driveways, there are advantages to circular concrete driveways, for example, and a few drawbacks.
+Many would say the biggest advantage is not having to back out onto a busy street.
+Whether there one entrance or two, a circular driveway allows you to drive in and drive out, always facing forward.
+This is ideal for new drivers or those who aren’t comfortable backing up.

 It is important to note, however, that depending on the width of the driveway and the width of the RV or trailer, you may not be able to drive other vehicles past, meaning you will have to resort to backing them out.

 Circular driveways also add a ton of curb appeal and give you the option of pulling right up to your front door.
-This is great in poor weather conditions as you will be closer to shelter when you get out of the car.
+This is great in harsh weather conditions as you will be closer to shelter so you can get out of your car and not get wet.

 The one major drawback to circular driveways is their size.
 They take considerably more room than standard straight driveways and are therefore not a good option for small front yards.

 The average driveway width of a half-circle driveway is ten feet wide and twelve to fourteen feet deep.
 Full circle driveways are typically twenty-four to twenty-eight feet wide from outside point to outside point.
 Teardrop driveways are typically the same width as full circle driveways at their narrowest point.

 When planning the driveway width and circular driveway dimensions, you must consider the turning radius of the vehicles you plan to park on it.
 The larger the car, the larger the turning radius will be and the larger your circular driveway will need to become.
 Also, consider any RV equipment you may be parking or storing on your circular driveway at any given time.